Schedule of English courses can be found at https://mydusis.drake.edu/prodssb/bwckschd.p_disp_dyn_sched

 ENG 130: STUDIES IN LITERARY GENRES, 3 credit hrs.

 An examination of the history, criticism, theory and status of a literary genre, such as the epic, romance, short story, essay and so on.
 May be repeated once for credit when the topic varies.

 ENG 131: MAJOR HISTORICAL FIGURES (BEFORE 1900), 3 credit hrs.

-A study of the works of one or more major writers whose works were composed, for the most part, prior to 1900 with an emphasis on understanding the figure's importance in historical context as well as her or his legacy.
+A study of the works of one or more major writers whose works were composed, for the most part, prior to 1900 with an emphasis on understanding the figure’s/figures' importance in historical context as well as their legacy.
 Primary texts will be supplemented by secondary texts (such as literary criticism, biography, and/or adaptations) that discuss the figure(s).
 The figure(s) to be studied may vary.
 May be repeated once for credit when the topic changes.

 ENG 132: DICKENS IN LONDON, 3 credit hrs.